angular/router/README.md

   - angular2
     - src
       - router : ES5 builds of the Angular 2 router files
-- src          : Angular 1 specific router files
-- overrides    : will be copied over the Angular 2 router files
+- src          : Angular 1 specific router files, will be copied over the Angular 2 router files
-- shims        : alternatives to the core Angular 2 modules used by the router
+- shims        : alternatives to the external module imports in the code

 - tmp          : contains the copies of the files that will be webpacked
 - dist         : contains the final bundle file